6 Types of Bankruptcies Explained

 The filing fee for Chapter 11 is more than five times higher than it is for Chapter 13, at $1,167.
 Plus, there’s a $571 fee for miscellaneous administrative expenses.

-Chapter 12 is a fairly narrow option that’s available to family farmers or family fishermen.
+Chapter 12 is an option available only to family farmers or family fishermen with regular annual income.
 It’s not available to individuals outside these groups.

 Together with Chapter 7 bankruptcies, Chapter 13 filings are the most common among individuals.
 Instead of liquidating their assets, the debtor is allowed time to make payments under a court-approved payment plan.